paramiyer/Linkedin-Job-Scrapper/README.md

 You'll also need:
 - Google Chrome browser
-- ChromeDriver (https://chromedriver.chromium.org/) (compatible with your Chrome version)
+- ChromeDriver (https://chromedriver.chromium.org/) (compatible with your Chrome version) < note included in git, Line 76 of scraping_linkedin.py>
 - A file named `user_credentials.txt` placed at `../data/` containing: your_email@example.com your_password